-The Sprint Retrospective, the last ceremony in the Sprint takes place after the Sprint Review and before the next Sprint Planning.
+The Sprint Retrospective, the last ceremony in the Sprint, takes place after the Sprint Review and before the next Sprint Planning.
 The meeting should be time-boxed to no more than an hour per week of Sprint length.
-The Scrum Master facilitates the meeting, keeping it on track, focused, and within the timebox.
+The Scrum Master facilitates the meeting to keep it on track, focused, and within the time-box.